Single signon and signout

 Logout cascading

-When the user logs out of aID on the newspaper, the session will be invalidated.
+When the user logs out of aID on your site, the session will be invalidated.
 After it has been invalidated, the OAuth engine will be informed that all access_tokens created from this session should be invalidated also (and all access_grants).
 The effect of this is that the user will be logged out of all third party apps when he logs out.

 Note that the user can have multiple sessions active at any one time, in different browsers.
 The sessions (and related tokens) in other browsers will not be affected by the cascade.